konceptosociala/konceptosociala.github.io/content/blog/2023-07-22-material-proc-macro.md

 title = "Material derive macro for Flatbox"
 +++

+**WARNING**: This article is about an old version of `flatbox` crate, which is completely rewritten now.

 The Flatbox crate contains a quite useful `Material` trait that allows the developer to create their own materials based on GLSL shaders.
 Its approximate implementation for the custom material `MyMaterial` initially looked like this:

 ```rust